xianghui/javascript101/content/lessons/1-3-functions.md

 ## Default parameter values

-It is possible to check whether the function parameters are assigned any values.
+It is possible to check whether the function parameters are assigned to a value.
-If a parameter is undefined, we might want to assign it a default value.
+If a parameter is undefined, we might want to assign a default value to it.

 ```javascript
 function test(x) {